-But Prof Boey, 57, insists it is research and education that remain his abiding passions.
+But Prof Boey insists it is research and education that remain his abiding passions.
 “I’m a scientist first,” he says, “and scientists are excited about ideas”.

 Prof Boey has been at NTU long enough to witness its transformation from a teaching university into a research university.
 “It has been very exciting because of the great empowerment this has given our professors and students,” he says.

 world’s largest materials engineering institutions with about 1,000 undergraduates and close to 250 research students.
 The school has developed a reputation for solid science that also generates technologies that can be commercialised.

-Prof Boey’s own research in biomaterials for medical devices – as well as nanomaterials and nanostructures for cell regeneration, sensing and energy storage – have no doubt helped to raise both the school’s and NTU’s profile internationally, besides generating a buzz in international healthcare.
+Prof Boey’s own pioneering research in biomaterials for medical devices – as well as nanomaterials and nanostructures for cell regeneration, sensing and energy storage – have no doubt helped to raise both the school’s and NTU’s profile internationally, besides generating a buzz in international healthcare.

-Several of his biomedical devices have received FDA approval and the CE mark.
-His newest invention, a customisable mesh that improves the outcome of hernia operations by lowering the risk of inflammation and infection, is the first such surgical mesh approved for sale by the US Food and Drug Administration.
+Several of his biomedical devices have received US FDA (Food and Drug Administration) approval and the CE mark.
+His invention of a customisable hernia mesh that improves the outcome of hernia operations, through lowering the risk of inflammation and infection, was the first such surgical mesh to be approved for sale by the US FDA and his company Amaranth Medical which develops full biodegradable heart stents, has recently received a buy in by Boston Scientific.
+His most recent company, Peregrine, is based on a nano based drug delivery system to treat Glaucoma, which has been successfully deployed in human trials.